rathix/manager/README.md

 Current features:
 - Cards with information (name, url, icon) about instances
-- Dynamic configuration of url and icon based on name + option for static configuration
+- Dynamic configuration of url and icon (for popular self-hosted services) based on name + option for static configuration

 Future features:
 - Status information and uptime of instances (monitoring)